 Muscles do more in our bodies than just keep us upright and moving – muscles store energy; they’re a store of protein for use around the body in times of need or illness; muscles have a role in brain health and metabolic health (e.g. preventing diabetes).
 So I’m sure you’re starting to see the importance of muscles for our overall health.

-It depends – depends on each person’s needs, based on physical activity level, energy use and medical conditions.
+It depends on a few things: each person’s needs, based on physical activity level, energy use and medical conditions.
 But we can use a general guide to calculate your protein requirements.
+I have also added a calculator for an easy reference for you to use below.

 0.75g per kg of your body weight is the requirement for a sedentary (sitting at an office all day, for example) person.